 - The device can only be powered through the OBD-II port.
 Powering the Raspberry Pi directly, is not supported, and can cause issues.

 - When inserting the device for the first time, make sure the vehicle is powered off.

 First step is to associate the AutoPi Telematics Unit with your user account.
 This is done by going to my.autopi.io and following the signup guide here.
 Please have your Unit ID ready.
 Your unit ID is printed on the side of your device, but also part of the documentation sent to you per email.

 Now its time to install your device in your vehicle.
-First and foremost, insert your sim-card into your AutoPi.
+First and foremost, insert your SIM card into your AutoPi.
 Do this before powering on the device.
-The AutoPi uses nano sim sizes, so you may need an adapter to ensure the right size.
-The location of the sim-card slot is shown on the picture here:
+The AutoPi uses nano sim sizes.
+The location of the SIM card slot is shown on the picture here: